dragonwasrobot/dragonwasrobot.github.io/_posts/2015-10-16-equivalence-proof-of-interpretation-and-compilation-followed-by-execution.md

 layout: post
 title: "Equivalence proof of interpretation<br/>and compilation followed by execution"
 category: mathematics
-description: "In this post, we implement an interpreter, a compiler and a virtual machine."
+description: "In this post, we prove equivalence between interpretation and compilation of code."
 tags: [Coq, Languages, Interpreters, Compilers, Virtual Machines]
 ---